Philippe734/Scripts/README.md

 # snippets
-Small programs used frequently by me.
+Some scripts used frequently by me and maybe usefull for some people.